 We will have daily meetings and measure everything

-We will have daily kick of meetings to discuss open cases and issues that create customer pain.
-We measure everything and we will ask the customers how well we are supporting them.
+We will have a daily kick of meeting to discuss open cases and issues that create customer pain.
+We measure everything, and we will ask the customers how well we are supporting them.

 Most likely I will say many more things, above is an inspirational selection.